absalom-muc/MHI-AC-Ctrl/Hardware.md

 ## PCB
 ![PCB](/images/PCB.png)

 You find the eagle schematic and the PCB in the [eagle folder](/eagle).
+For the Gerber files please check this [issue](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/2).
 Alternatively to the PCB you could use a breadboard.

 ## Assembled PCB